Census of Quirinius: Attempted defences

-The 2nd-century Christian apologist Justin Martyr claimed, without evidence, that the record of the census was still available and that it showed that Jesus was born in Bethlehem.
+The 2nd-century Christian apologist Justin Martyr claimed that the records of the census were still available and showed that Jesus was born in Bethlehem, but according to classical philologist Felix Scheidweiler this was a false assumption.
 Another Christian apologist, Tertullian (c.
 155 – c.
 220), suggested that Jesus' family was recorded in a census of Judaea conducted by Sentius Saturninus, the governor of Syria from 9–7 BCE.

-In his 4th-century Ecclesiastical History, Eusebius dates the census in 3/2 BCE, after Herod's death, but seeming to agree with and that Jesus was "about thirty" in the 15th year of Emperor Tiberius's reign.
+In his 4th-century Ecclesiastical History, the Greek Christian bishop Eusebius dated the census to 3/2 BCE, conveniently agreeing with and that Jesus was "about thirty" in the 15th year of Emperor Tiberius's reign.

+The 5th-century theologian and historian Orosius refers to an Augustan census in which allegiance to the emperor was sworn, allegedly including the newborn Christ.
+Josephus refers to a similar census of the Jews (possibly occurring a year before Herod's death), which 6,000 Pharisees abstained from.

-Some modern scholars have attempted to defend Luke's account, which according to biblical scholar Géza Vermes contradicts historical fact, assuming Luke refers to the Census of Quirinius.
+A number of modern scholars have attempted to defend Luke, which according to biblical scholar Géza Vermes contradicts historical fact, assuming that the gospel refers to the Census of Quirinius.
 Some conservative scholars have generally posited that an earlier census took place, invoking unproven claims.
 Historian Ralph Martin Novak explains that both Quirinius's career and the names and dates of the governors are well documented and there is no time before 6 CE when Quirinius could have served an earlier term as governor of Syria.
 Novak points out that such views spring from biblical inerrancy, the belief that the Bible is without error.
 Vermes describes attempts to defend the historicity of the biblical birth narratives as "exegetical acrobatics".
-The USCCB states that the various attempts to resolve the difficulties have proved unsuccessful, suggesting that Luke may simply be combining Jesus' birth in Bethlehem with the census for theological reasons, perhaps vaguely remembering that one was conducted by Quirinius.
+The United States Conference of Catholic Bishops holds that the various attempts to resolve the difficulties have proved unsuccessful, suggesting that the author of Luke may have simply combined Jesus' birth in Bethlehem with the census for theological reasons, perhaps vaguely remembering that one was conducted by Quirinius.